essc/clp_foss4g_workshop/source/qgis_raster_resample.rst

 4. Repeat the above steps to convert the ``slope.tif`` to ``slope.asc``

-5. Save you QGIS project.
+5. Save your QGIS
+project.

 .. raw:: latex